Dgame/blog/content/php8-attributes/index.md

 ## What about arrays?

 Arrays are a bit special.
 Since PHP does not support generics (yet), we have no way of knowing, what specific types are stored inside of them.
 In Languages like Rust, Java etc. you have `Vec<T>` or `List<T>` where `T` is the specific type.
 Also, in PHP an array can hold multiple absolute different types.
-But for simplicity we just support arrays which have values of the same type.
+So for simplicity, we just support arrays which have values of the same type.
 But how do we specify, which type it is?

 Consider this: